 Russia temporarily halts parts of Nornickel power unit after fuel spill

-Russia's safety watchdog on Friday ordered a power unit of mining giant Norilsk Nickel to suspend operations at six facilities for 90 days for violating safety rules, following a fuel spill in the Arctic.
+Russia's safety watchdog on Friday ordered NTEK, a power unit of mining giant Norilsk Nickel, to suspend operations at six facilities for 90 days for violating safety rules, following a fuel spill in the Arctic.

 The watchdog's decision will not affect the power supply of the region, it added, meaning production should not be affected.
-Rostekhnadzor's specialists are due to discuss the requested changes with managers of the power unit, called NTEK, in Moscow later on Friday.
+Rostekhnadzor met with Norilsk Nickel management on Friday to discuss results of an unscheduled audit it had conducted after the fuel spill, the watchdog said in a statement.

 - READ MORE ON: